MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/ns-d3d12-d3d12_feature_data_d3d12_options12.md

 Indicates whether or not Enhanced Barriers are supported. `true` if supported, otherwise `false`.

 Enhanced Barriers is not currently a hardware or driver requirement.
-You must check for optional driver support before using command list Barrier APIs or resource Create methods using InitialLayout.
+So before using command list Barrier APIs, or resource creation APIs using the *InitialLayout* parameter, you must check for optional driver support via *EnhancedBarriersSupported*.

+Requires the DirectX 12 Agility SDK 1.7 or later; otherwise, the value is always `FALSE`.

 ### -field RelaxedFormatCastingSupported

 Type: \_Out\_ **[BOOL](/windows/win32/winprog/windows-data-types)**

 Technically used to indicate support for the functionality that enables integer aliasing.

+Requires the DirectX 12 Agility SDK 1.7 or later; otherwise, the value is always `FALSE`.

 ## -remarks